tobi/vbo-parser/VBO_FORMAT.md

 ```

 ### `[channel units]` Section (Optional)
-Contains units for each channel, corresponding to the header order:
+Contains units for channels that don't have units in their names:
 ```
 [channel units]
 (null)